 Welcome to Pathfinders!

-Throughout the semester, Pathfinders review a Letter of the Week (Fall A-L, Spring M-Z) and Numbers (Fall 1-10, Spring 11-20) along with other math and literacy concepts interwoven in our learning investigations.
+Throughout the semester, Pathfinders learn math and literacy concepts interwoven in our learning investigations.
 Each week’s theme engages students through a variety of activities using art, stories, experiments, games, and other hands-on experiences.
+All Pathfinders classes offer one or two day per week options.

 Instructor: Karen Murray

-*For more information about tuition, please see Understanding Our Tuition Structure .
+*For more information about tuition, please see Our Tuition Structure.

-*For more information about tuition, please see Understanding Our Tuition Structure .
+*For more information about tuition, please see Our Tuition Structure.

 Learn!